The Rainbow Alliance of The Bahamas (RAB)

 A shocking verdict in January 2009 has left the gay community in the country wondering whether justice can be served on their behalf as a jury unanimously decided that it was okay for a straight man to kill a gay man if the gay man propositions him.
 And if the gay man is HIV-positive as revealed in the case on the link below, it is quite justifiable (according to the defense attorney) to kill the gay person.
 All the straight man has to do is tell the jury: "He tried to rape me" and "I was protecting my manhood."
 Once the straight person sounds convincing and sheds a few tears, he can go scott free.

-Acquittal in killing of gay man – Nassau Guardian January 30, 2009
+Acquittal in killing of gay man – Pink News (Originally from Nassau Guardian - January 30, 2009)

 • GAY MURDER SUSPECT TURNS HIMSELF IN